mlugg/setup-zig/README.md

 If necessary, the caching of the global Zig cache directory can be disabled by setting the option `use-cache: false`.
-Don't do this without reason: preserving the Zig cache will typically speed things up and decrease the load on GitHub's runners.
+Don't do this without reason: preserving the Zig cache will typically speed things up and decrease the load on your Actions runners.

 If you are using a [matrix strategy][matrix] for your workflow, you may need to populate the `cache-key` option with all of your matrix variables to ensure that every job is correctly cached.
-Unfortunately, GitHub does not provide any means for the Action to automatically distinguish jobs in a matrix.
-However, variables which select the runner OS can be omitted from the `cache-key`, since the runner OS is included in the cache key by default.
+Unfortunately, there is no way for the Action to automatically distinguish jobs in a matrix.
+However, variables which select the runner platform may be omitted from the `cache-key`, since the runner platform is included in the cache key by default.

 Zig cache directories can get incredibly large over time.
 By default, this Action will clear the cache directory once its size exceeds 2 GiB.
 This threshold can be changed by setting the `cache-size-limit` option to a different